 (c) Dispatch Period.
 Each Dispatch by Owner shall be for a period of at least sixteen (16) consecutive Hours (or less if mutually agreed to by the Parties) starting with a beginning requested Dispatch time and concluding with an ending requested Dispatch time.

 (d) Unavailability Notice.
 Operator shall provide Notice to Owner as soon as possible but not later than fifteen minutes after learning of an event or circumstance, including a Force Majeure Event, which could be reasonably likely to cause the performance of Operator hereunder or any Facility to vary in any material respect.
-Unless Operator provides such Notice, the availability of Electricity at the EDP for all in each such Day shall be deemed for all purposes hereunder to be one hundred percent (100%) of the Electric Hourly Quantity at the EDP.
+Unless Operator provides such Notice, the availability of Electricity at the EDP for all in each such Day shall be deemed for all purposes hereunder to be one hundred percent (100%) of the applicable Capacity Target at the EDP.
 As soon as Operator discovers the extent to which Operator’s performance will be affected by such event, Operator shall again provide Notice to Owner stating the extent to which Operator will be unable to perform hereunder and the duration of such nonperformance.

 9.3.
 Dispatch and Delivery of Steam.
 The Steam shall be delivered, or caused to be delivered, by Operator to the SDP in accordance with the Steam Agreement without the requirement of any notice from Owner.
 However, to the extent Owner provides Operator with written notice to deliver the Steam pursuant to other requirements, Operator shall follow such written instructions.